La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le korbi be le cmana**
 > **.i mi se zdani le nurma**
-> **.i le zdani be mi cu barda dinju gi'e se sledi'u ci da .e le vimdi'u .e le lumdi'u**
+> **.i le zdani be mi cu barda dinju gi'e se sledi'u ci da .e le vimstu .e le lumstu**
 > _The edge of the mountain._
 > _I live in the country._
 > _My home is a big house and has three rooms plus a toilet plus a bathroom._